15 Surprising Staircase Accident Statistics (2023 Update)

 What is the most common cause of stair accidents?

-There are plenty of reasons why a fall down the stairs happens.
+There are plenty of reasons why a fall down the stairs occurs.
 There may be an issue with the staircase, including damaged, loose, or incorrectly installed steps, which can lead to falling.
 Slippery staircases and lack of handrails also commonly cause stair accidents.
 Other factors include insufficient lighting and not paying enough attention to where you’re stepping.

 How common are staircase accidents?

-Staircase accidents are very common and happen daily worldwide.
+Staircase accidents are prevalent and happen daily worldwide.
 As mentioned above, there are over 1,076,558 staircase-related injuries in the US annually.
 They are common in all age groups, genders, and ethnicities.
-Still, certain groups suffer from this type of injury more than others, like kids and older people, and some studies show that it occurs more to women than men.
-The damages can be serious, so if you or your loved ones get hurt by falling down the stairs, visit a doctor or emergency room as soon as possible to ensure everything is okay.
+Still, certain groups suffer from this type of injury more than others, like kids and older people, and some studies show that it occurs more in women than men.

 How can you prevent staircase accidents?

-You can prevent staircase accidents or lower the chances of them happening by doing a couple of simple things.
-First of all, when going down the stairs, take your time and don’t rush.
-Try to inspect your staircase regularly and fix or replace any damaged areas.
-Always make sure that your staircase is dried adequately after cleaning to avoid slipping.
+Ensure your staircase is dried adequately after cleaning to avoid slipping.
 Also, try and have good lighting near staircases to prevent falls during the night.
 If you live in a household with children, safety gates are a must to avoid them climbing while they’re not under your watch.

 What kind of injuries can you get from falling down the stairs?